-Food poisoning and alcohol are connected.
-“Alcohol with a meal can lower the risk of food poisoning” reported the New York Times.1 The evidence is that drinking alcoholic beverages with meals can either prevent food poisoning or reduce its effects.
+Food poisoning and alcohol are linked.
+“Alcohol with a meal can lower the risk of food poisoning” reported the New York Times.1 The evidence is that drinking alcohol beverages with meals can either prevent food poisoning or reduce its effects.

 Food poisoning appears to be much more common than most people think.
 That’s because they often incorrectly attribute their symptoms to flu.
 More serious is the fact that food poisoning can be fatal.

-Researchers analyzed an outbreak of gastroenteritis leading to diarrhea, vomiting and high fever among passengers on a cruise ship.
-The research showed that the drinking of alcohol by many of the passengers apparently prevented them from getting sick.2
+Researchers analyzed an outbreak of gastroenteritis leading to diarrhea, vomiting and high fever among those on a cruise ship.
+The study showed that the drinking of alcohol by many of the passengers apparently prevented them from getting sick.2

 A Spanish study examined an outbreak of acute salmonella gastric infection among people at a banquet.
 It found a strong link between alcohol and reduced food poisoning.
 The protective effect was strongest for those who had more than 40 grams of alcohol.
 Specifically, the attack rate was 95% for those who had not drunk alcohol.
 It was 78% for those who had drunk less than 40 grams.
 And it was 54% for those who had drunk more than 40 grams.3 So the more they drank, the less the infection rate.

 A standard drink in the U.S. contains 14 grams of alcohol.
 Thus, three standard drinks would equal 42 grams of alcohol.

 Researchers also studied an outbreak of illness caused by people eating contaminated oysters.

 First, they controlling for potential confounders.
 Then they found a protective effect for beverages with an alcohol content over 10%.
 But none existed for beverages with less than 10% alcohol.4 Thus, the higher the alcohol level of the beverage, the more protective against food poisoning.